yijing-sie/yijing-sie/README.md

-## 👋 Hi, I am a recent grad actively looking for a full-time job in Machine Learning/SWE
+## 👋 Hi, I am a recent grad actively looking for a full-time job in Software Engineering/Machine Learning